IAM-MUKUND/Concrete_mixing_analysis/papers/final_paper.md

+---
+title: "A Comparative Study of Predictive Performance and Interpretability in Machine Learning Models for Concrete Compressive Strength Estimation"
+author: "Dr. P Velvadivu"
+geometry: margin=1in
+fontsize: 11pt
+---
 # A Comparative Study of Predictive Performance and Interpretability in Machine Learning Models for Concrete Compressive Strength Estimation

 ## Abstract